Aorta

 Required Views:

-• Distal sagittal view (just before the bifurcation)
+Distal sagittal (long) view at the bifurcation.

 How to Scan: